Talha-Ahmed-1/timer/README.md

-# timer
+# Timer

-Chisel implementation of timer which has generic interface and we can connect it with any SoC using jigsaw framework.
+Timer is implemented in chisel and it has generic interface which can be easily attached with any System on Chip (SoC) by using jigsaw framework.